San Fernando Valley Child Custody Lawyer

 Discuss Your Custody Issues With A Family Law Attorney Serving San Fernando Valley

 A parenting plan is not just an agreement or regulation for parents.
 Parenting plans are implemented to create a sense of routine, predictability, and consistency during a time of extreme change for your children.
 By having an agreed upon plan, children will learn what to expect during this time of transition, and create new patterns of day to day life.
-Our attorneys at Cutter & Lax Attorneys at Law understand that the last thing you want is dysfunction or more heartache, and establishing a stable parenting plan with a San Fernando Valley custody lawyer is the best way to ensure that you and your children can get back on your feet.
+Our attorneys at Cutter & Lax Attorneys at Law understand that the last thing you want is dysfunction or more heartache, and establishing a stable parenting plan with a custody lawyer serving San Fernando Valley is the best way to ensure that you and your children can get back on your feet.

 Contact our firm to schedule a case evaluation.